uptane/uptane-standard/uptane-standard.md

 * *Root Role*: Distributes and revokes public keys used to verify the root, timestamp, snapshot, and targets role metadata.
 * *Snapshot Role*: Indicates which images the repository has released at the same time.
 * *Targets Role*: Holds the metadata used to verify the image, such as cryptographic hashes and file size.
+In addition to the top-level targets role, there are delegated targets roles that may be custom-defined on the Image repository.
 * *Timestamp Role*: Indicates if there are any new metadata or images on the repository.